Easiest Homemade Marinara

 Marinara Sauce Ingredients:

-• Yellow Onion: Finely dice onion and sauté it.
+• Yellow Onion: Finely dice the onion and sauté it.
 A yellow onion has a very strong flavoring compared to a white onion.

 • Garlic Cloves: Add in whole garlic cloves and watch them blend perfectly in the food processor or blender.